raik7/EF3-Net/README.md

-# AFE-W-Net
+# EF3-Net

-2K-Fold-Net for Medical Image Segmentation with A Special Realization of AFE-W-Net Enhanced by AFE Modules.
+2K-Fold-Net and Feature Enhanced 4-Fold-Net for Medical Image Segmentation.

 Run train.py to train the model.
 Run predict.py to generate the predicted segmentation.